 - We want launch a new product or service

 - We’d like to inform our customers of important information

 - We’d like to know more about our customers

 - We need help recruiting new talent

 - Very little copy or content (1-5 pages)

 - Wants basic contact information front and center

 - No custom coding

-- Has some branding + possibly a style guide
+- Has some branding + a style guide, but needs some design

 - Rough idea of content or existing site content